devopscenter/dcBootstrap/README.md

   customer.
 Then create the main user and make note of the access key and the secret key.
 They will be placed into the .aws/credentials file in the steps below

+- determine the directory on the shared drive to put the dcBootstrap files
+    - create the destination-dir in the shared drive location
 - download the zipped tarball of the devops.center repository: dcBootstrap
     - execute